magma/magma/lte/gateway/docker/s1ap/readme.md

 # Run s1aptester

 1. [Deploy a containerized AGW](https://github.com/magma/magma/tree/master/lte/gateway/docker), move into AGW docker directory `/var/opt/magma/docker` on the host and run the s1aptester start script `s1ap/start-s1ap.sh`.
-Make sure that your `.env` file points to your registry with your AGW and s1aptester images.
+Make sure that your `DOCKER_REGISTRY` variable in the `.env` file points to your registry with your AGW and s1aptester images.
+Leave blank if your images exist in the local docker registry.

+If you're not using the standard eth0 and eth1 interface names, change the values of the `SGI_INTERFACE` and `S1_INTERFACE` variables in `start-s1ap.sh` and `stop-s1ap.sh`.

 ```
 cd /var/opt/magma/docker

+# Remote registry
 grep DOCKER_REGISTRY .env
 DOCKER_REGISTRY=public.ecr.aws/yourrepo/

 s1ap/start-s1ap.sh
 ```